victor-gil-sepulveda/pyRMSD/README.md

 * Create an installer using Python distutils (difficult because of the use of CUDA).
 * Add more tests.
 * Add more comments...
-* And improve this README!!
+* and improving this README!!

 ##CREDITS
 - Helper functions where extracted from http://www.scipy.org/Cookbook/C_Extensions/NumPy_arrays, by Lou Pecora if I'm not wrong.